Florida Career Counseling Masters Degrees & Programs

-By studying for a Masters in career Counseling students study to become experts in guiding others toward meeting their career goals.
-They will utilize various personality and aptitude tests to help clients discover their strengths and participate in the development of academic and career goals.
+In a Masters in Career Counseling Degree, students look to become experts in guiding others toward meeting their career goals.
+Through training gained via Masters in Career Counseling educational programs,they will utilize various best personality and aptitude tests to help clients discover their strengths and participate in the development of academic and career goals.
 Career counselors assist their clients in resume creation, job searching and developing a professional presence.

 Career counselors specialize in helping individuals achieve their academic and career goals.
 They are trained to perform in a variety of settings including elementary and high schools, colleges and universities, private firms, human resources offices, and correctional and rehabilitation facilities.
 Career counseling graduate program curriculums vary among institutions, but typical course work might include:

 Licensure for school counselors is provided by the American School Counselors Association, career counselors working in private practice settings may obtain licensure through the National Board of Certified Counselors.
 Continuing education post degree attainment is also often required for professionals in the field of career counseling.

 A masters in career counseling with appropriate licensure may qualify an individual to pursue careers in a variety of settings.
 Graduate programs in career counseling may allow the student to specialize in a concentration, or the professional may pursue specialization through continuing education.
 Areas of specialization include:

 - Private Companies